-- b.
-Stay on the line and tell the officer or dispatcher everything you can remember about the criminal incident or suspect (his/her clothing, vehicle and direction of travel) - c.
-Notify Administrative Services Office (extension 6800)
+- a.
+Immediately go to a safe place and call Campus Security at (213) 738-5793 or call LAPD at 9-1-1 - b.
+Stay on the line and tell the officer or dispatcher everything you can remember about the criminal incident or suspect (his/her clothing, vehicle and direction of travel)